HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 ```
 As we will see later, we can use the contents of the Index object to extract (slice) records from our DataFrame based on their values.

 Methods are called by using the syntax `df_object.method()`.
 Note the inclusion of open brackets at the end of the method.
 Python treats methods as **functions** associated with a dataframe rather than just a property of the object as with attributes.
-Similarly to functions, methods can include optional parameters inside the brackets to change their default behaviour.
+Similarly, methods can include optional parameters inside the brackets to change their default behaviour.

 As an example, `eebo_df.head()` gets the first few rows in the DataFrame
 `eebo_df` using **the `head()` method**.
 With a method, we can supply extra